SenorPez/project-cars-replay-enhancer/README.md

 Telemetry packet capture is performed by running the `packetgrab.py` script on the network.
 This captures UDP packets broadcast by Project CARS (make sure you've enabled UDP broadcast) and store them to a subdirectory for future processing.

 > **NOTE:** As most internet video runs at 30 frames per second, you want to set your UDP broadcast rate to at least 30 packets per second, otherwise there may be noticeable "phasing" between video and data displays.

+####Telemetry Capture Best Practices:
+There are a few things to do to optimize the telemetry data used by the Project CARS Replay Enhancer.

+* Telemetry capture should be started before entering the race.
+The preferred time for this would be at the menu before clicking the **Drive** button on the menu.
+* At the end of the race, do not click **Continue** or stop telemetry capture until this **Race Time** numbers post.
+(Make sure you scroll down to see the later cars!)
+Despite you being on the results screen, the remaining cars will finish their lap and this is captured by the telemetry.
+* Each collection of telemetry packet captures should only contain a single race.
+Restarting, if that is allowed, is allowed.
+The parser automatically detects the latest complete (start->finish) race in each collection; if multiple complete races are included in the telemetry, only the last one will be used.
+(Opened issue #12 to consider removing this limitation.)

 ###Video Capture:
 There is no video capture functionality included in the scripts.
 How you get the video to your local machine is left as an exercise for the reader.
 For my PS4, I stream the replay to YouTube which then archives it and then can be downloaded using [youtube-dl](https://rg3.github.io/youtube-dl/ "youtube-dl").
 Video capture devices such as an Elgato work just fine as well (probably better, actually).